Estimated Quote Costing

 Workers Comp Costs = estimated task hours + task workers comp rate

-To learn more about setting up Worker’s Comp. rates see Workers Comp
+To learn more about setting up Worker’s Comp. rates see the following link: Workers Comp

 The additional cost field allows you to enter additional costs not captured by the existing fields.